AylaNetworks/ayla-documentation/src/devices/ayla-dynamic-gateway-agent/bluetooth-example/install-the-gateway/index.md

 ### View gateway in Ayla Developer Portal

 1. In the Ayla Developer Portal, click View My Devices.
 A list of devices appears.
 1. Click the Serial Number of your gateway.
-A list of properties appears. <u>Do not update current values at this time</u>.
+A list of properties appears.
-1. Rename the version properties.
-  1. Note that the oem_host_version property value is the same as appd_template_version in [gateway.c](https://github.com/AylaNetworks/device_linux_gw_public/blob/master/app/bt_gatewayd/gateway.c).
-So, rename oem_host_version to appd_template_version.
-  1. Note that the version property value is the same as appd_version in [gateway.c](https://github.com/AylaNetworks/device_linux_gw_public/blob/master/app/bt_gatewayd/gateway.c).
-So, rename version to appd_version.
 1. Click (Devices) Details, change Product Name to "BT GW 1", peruse other attributes, and click OK.
 1. Click (Devices) Template, and verify that Current Template is "BT GW".
 1. Click (Devices) Nodes, and verify that this gateway does not yet have any nodes.